-• Weld and Weld Heat Affected Zone (HAZ)
+• Weld and weld Heat Affected Zone (HAZ)

-The hardness level of welds and the weld HAZ should not exceed Rockwell C 22 which is equivalent to Vickers 248 or 250 HB.
+The hardness level of welds and the weld HAZ should not exceed Rockwell C 22 which is equivalent to 250 HB or Vickers 248.
 The hardness determination is to be made via microhardness traverses on mounted metallographic samples removed from process/operator weld qualification samples.
-Production hardness testing also should be considered (see subparagraph 7.7.2.4).
+Production hardness tests should be considered (see subparagraph 7.7.2.4)